Epicfisher/TouhouDiscordBot/README.md

 ##### Optional:
 ```
 'dbl-token.txt' = Allows for discordbots.org API functionality (Disabled by Default)

 'prefix.txt' = Customize the Command Prefix ('k.' by Default)

+'data-guild-id.txt' = The Guild ID the Bot will use for it's Data Storage (Disabled by Default)
+'data-channel-id.txt' = The Channel ID the Bot will use for it's Data Storage (Disabled by Default)

+'suggestions-guild-id.txt' = The Guild ID the Bot will output Suggestions to (Disabled by Default)
+'suggestions-channel-id.txt' = The Channel ID the Bot will output Suggestions to (Disabled by Default)
 ```

 #### System Environment Variables